phaupt/atclient/README.md

 WantedBy=multi-user.target
 ```

-The 80 second sleep is recommended because the PLS8-E LTE terminal requires 30–40 seconds to boot.
+The 80 second sleep gives the 5G HAT time to enumerate its USB interfaces and complete initial radio probing before atclient opens the AT port.

 Alternatively, you can use `/etc/rc.local` (add before `exit 0`):